JakeAnto/JakeAnto.github.io/docs/blog/posts/markdown-tutorial.md

 ## Markdown syntax

 This guide will cover the basic markdown syntax which is supported by most markdown processors.
-I will use [CommonMark](https://commonmark.org/) as a reference.
+I will use [CommonMark specification](https://spec.commonmark.org/) as the reference.
+Let's get started!

 ### Text formatting